 PhD, MSc, BA (Hons)

 Dr Roanna Lobo is a Senior Research Fellow in the Collaboration for Evidence Research and Impact in Public Health (CERIPH) at Curtin University where she has worked since 2003.
-Roanna’s health promotion experience has been focussed on marginalised and vulnerable populations in a range of sectors including sexual health, youth mental health and suicide prevention, alcohol and substance use, homelessness, injury prevention, and smoking prevention in Aboriginal mothers.
+Roanna’s health promotion experience has been focused on marginalised and vulnerable populations in a range of sectors including sexual health, youth mental health and suicide prevention, alcohol and substance use, homelessness, and smoking prevention in Aboriginal mothers.
 She is experienced in health promotion planning, measurement and evaluation, qualitative research methods, implementing peer-based programs and research, and developing strategies to support evidence-based practice and policy.
-Roanna teaches postgraduate units in qualitative research methods and health planning and evaluation at Curtin University.

 Kahlia McCausland – SiREN Research Assistant

 PhD Candidate, BSc Hlth Prom

 Kahlia McCausland is SiRENs Research Assistant, she assists the team with research related activities.
 Kahlia also works within CERIPH as a Project Officer and has worked across numerous projects, particularly in the areas of sexual health and working with marginalised populations.
 Kahlia has a Bachelor’s degree of Science (Health Promotion) and was recently awarded a 2017 Research Training Program Stipend Scholarship from Curtin University to complete a Masters of Philosophy in Public Health.
 Her masters project is investigating how electronic cigarettes are promoted and discussed online in Australia, and the process Western Australians take in initiating, maintaining and ceasing electronic cigarette use.